japareaggae/smtracker/RUNNING.md

 `dnf install python3-qt5 python3-jinja2`

-On Windows, first download and install [Python 3.5][pywin], then download and install [PyQt5][pyqt5-d].
-Finally, open a Command Prompt with Administrator Rights, navigate to the repository root, and ask pip to install the rest of the requirements (Jinja2):
+On Windows, install the latest version of [Python 3][pywin], making sure to install pip as well.
+Then open a Command Prompt with Administrator Rights, navigate to the repository root, and ask pip to install the requirements:

 `pip install -r requirements.txt`